Gardens of Tasmania

 Continue to Evandale, a National Trust-classified Georgian village.
 Visit Leybourne private garden, and then enjoy some free time in the village before returning to Launceston.

 Depart Launceston for a full day’s drive across the Northeast to St Helens.
-On the way, visit three celebrated country gardens: Oakdene Garden and Museum, Highview and Mara Ponds.
+On the way, visit Anabel’s Garden in Scottsdale and Highview country garden.
 Enjoy a warm country welcome from the owners and lunch in a garden.

 Arrive in St Helens in the late afternoon and check in to the hotel.
 Enjoy dinner in the hotel restaurant.